-I interview founders about their challenges for The Vivid Minds.
-Marketing and media advisor.
+I interview founders about their challenges.
+Marketing and media advisor to startups.

 Now is the best time to recalibrate your brand’s story and (re)inspire your community.
 Three months into the pandemic, we finally have a cause for cautious optimism.
 The latest stats suggest that the coronavirus has started to loosen its grip.

 As devastating as this crisis has been, it has also presented opportunities for reevaluating your efforts and strategies.
 Here are a few things I’ve learned from my clients about business and marketing self-reinvention.

 Most successful brands have a signature story that explains its origins and articulates its mission.
 It sends a clear and powerful message about a company’s ethos, connecting customers to its vision and values.